Skip to main content

 • The base station's height above ground, in meters.
 Note that this is not the GPS altitude.

-• Propagation environment: you must associate each base station with a propagation environment among the values {DENSE_URBAN, URBAN, SUBURBAN, RURAL}.
+• Propagation environment: you must associate each base station with a propagation environment among the values DENSE_URBAN, URBAN, SUBURBAN, and RURAL.
 To learn more about how to choose the right environment, see Propagation environments.

 • Antenna pattern: you can see the list the supported antenna patterns in the Antenna Pattern page of the user interface.
 The Antenna_pattern column must be filled with the antenna name as written in the Antenna Pattern tab.